rolfmorel/jelia19-typedmil/README.md

 This repository contains the code used in the experiments for the following paper:

 R. Morel, A. Cropper and L. Ong.
 Typed meta-interpretive learning of logic programs.
-JELIA 2019.
-To appear.

 # data description